theweird-kid/user-authentication/README.md

 # user-authentication
-Created a User Sign Up and Login API using Node.js , Express and MongoDb
+Created a User Sign Up and Login API with option to update and delete user credentials using Node.js , Express and MongoDb

 #to run
 Install the following dependencies: